 Continue building on the foundation laid in rehab by joining a local support group.
 Hawaiian Island Recovery uses a 12-step program for recovery that is popular worldwide.

 Find a local chapter with regular meetings for ongoing support in the weeks, months, and years to come.

 If you’re only treating the symptoms of your addiction without getting to the root of your behavior, you’re far more likely to relapse after leaving therapy.
 Find a rehab center with experience in treating co-occurring mental disorders in order to experience holistic healing and be set free from the chains of addiction once and for all.

 Even if you don’t have a co-occurring mental disorder, it is important to learn your triggers and heal from trauma in your past.

 At Hawaiian Island Recovery, EMDR therapy has proven to be a helpful tool for residents to recognize their triggers, process their emotions, and replace their unhealthy behaviors.

 Choose a recovery program with relapse prevention therapy and recovery coaching

-You may have a lot of questions about what life in rehab will be like.
+You may have a lot of questions about what life in a rehab will be like.
 As you do your research, don’t let your concerns about the immediate future distract you from considering the tools you’ll need for long-term success.
 Look for a recovery program that offers relapse prevention therapy and recovery coaching.

 No matter how many times you’ve tried and failed to embrace a life of sobriety, we are ready and able to help you achieve your goals and avoid relapse.
-Contact us today to begin your journey towards freedom.
+Contact us today to begin your journey toward freedom.